 - Provide culturally appropriate services for your refugee families (Bicultural Support Workers, bilingual staff, interpreters, translated information) and deliver culturally and linguistically relevant activities that promote the child’s home language and cultural self-esteem.
 Display and use key early childhood education and care survival words in the relevant dialects.

 - Offer creative ways to assist children’s feelings and anxieties through calm, relaxing experiences and activities such as music, water play, yoga or breathing exercises.

-- Access specialist support services, resources and ongoing professional development opportunities that can assist you to become better equipped in working with refugee children and families.
+- Access specialist support services, resources and ongoing professional development opportunities that can assist you in becoming better equipped in working with refugee children and families.

 - Develop links with staff from local settlement support services, compile a directory of services available for your refugee families and participate in local child, family and community services interagency meetings.